|Value||Standard value of $6,000, for one year (exceptional applicants may be offered this scholarship at a higher value and a longer tenure)|

 In addition, the following information applies to this Scholarship, subject to the specific provisions of the offer letter for the recipient:

-- For exceptional applicants, this scholarship will be awarded at a higher value in year one.
+- For exceptional applicants, this scholarship will be awarded at a higher value and a longer tenure.

 - Recipients may request continuation of their scholarship if their GPA is not at the required level by writing to the Manager, Undergraduate Entrance Scholarships (email email@example.com) asking that the Deputy Vice-Chancellor External Engagement approve continuation of the scholarship into year two or three.
 The Deputy Vice-Chancellor External Engagement will consider the following factors when making their decision (and may consider other things):